ni/nimble/packages/nimble-components/src/accordion/specs/IxD.md

 ![ ](spec-images/accordion-16.png)

-`TAB` focuses the next focusable element (and maybe also visually indicate the header button and/or the entire accordion) in each open panel.
+`TAB` focuses the next focusable element (and maybe also visually indicate the header button and/or the entire accordion).
+The next focusable element may be in the header itself (an icon button) or in the next open panel.
 All focusable elements in the accordion are included in the `TAB` sequence.

 ![ ](spec-images/accordion-17.png)